Kairi Look

 Kairi Look (born 19 April 1983) is an Estonian writer.

 Biography

-Kairi Look graduated in 2005 University of Tartu with a bachelor's degree in physiotherapy, and in 2008 with a master's degree in human movement sciences and rehabilitative medicine from the University of Amsterdam, Netherlands.
+Kairi Look graduated in 2005 University of Tartu with a bachelor's degree in physiotherapy, and in 2008 with a master's degree in human movement sciences and rehabilitative medicine from the Vrije Universiteit Amsterdam, Netherlands.
 She has studied in the same field in Finland and the University of Ghent, in Belgium.
 She has worked as a publisher of scientific literature in Amsterdam and Paris.
 She writes children´s literature, prose, book critique, and translates fiction from Dutch to Estonian.
 She has received the annual prize of the literary magazine Looming for the best novella (Relapse, Looming nr 12/2017).
 She is the author of Aabits, a new Alphabet book published in 2024 by Koolibri.
-In 2025, her debut novel "Dance the Dust from the Floor" was published at Loomingu Raamatukogu for which she received the Writer of the Year 2025 award.
+In 2025, her debut novel "Dance the Dust from the Floor" was published at Loomingu Raamatukogu for which she received the Writer of the Year 2025 award and two Best Novel of the Year prizes from Estonian bookstore chains Rahva Raamat and Apollo.